 9/15 for Spring

 Click the Application tab.

-Designed for students with at least 3 and not more than 4 semesters of Spanish (or equivalent), this semester or academic year program helps students make rapid progress in the language as they take area studies courses related to Europe and Spain.
+Designed for students with 3-4 semesters of Spanish (or equivalent), this semester or academic year program helps students make rapid progress in the Spanish language as they take area studies courses related to Europe and Spain.
 Housing in Spanish-speaking homes, as well as supplementary visits and excursions, help to promote program objectives of linguistic development and cultural immersion.
 This program is administered by the Council on International Educational Exchange (CIEE) on behalf of an academic consortium of which the University of Iowa is a member.
 UI participants on the program join a group of students from other U.S. colleges and universities.

 The Language and Culture program is designed for students who have completed 3-4 semesters of college-level Spanish or equivalent and have achieved a high intermediate or low advanced level of proficiency prior to participation.
 Students who successfully complete the program will have advanced approximately two semesters to a level equivalent to high intermediate or low advanced, depending on their level upon entry, their effort and attitude, and the complementary elective classes that they choose.

 Established in 1985, the Language and Culture program gives students the ability to take electives in Spanish, which are carefully designed to progressively advance their ability to understand and communicate concepts and ideas related to university level academic work in areas such as Hispanic studies, art history, cinema, international management, and political science.